 - We can guide you toward documentation and other help resources if you need assistance conducting advanced or discipline-specific analyses in GIS.

-- Individual and group consultations (in-person and via email)
+- Individual and group consultations (via Zoom or email)

 - Topic or software-specific workshops (regularly scheduled and by request)